Biden says if he'd run for president he could have won

 The Observer-Dispatch of Utica reports (http://bit.ly/2nS1bWc ) that Biden said anyone who runs for president should be able to "look the public in the eye and promise you they can give you 100 percent."

-Biden said he doesn't regret not running but added, "Do I regret not being president?
+Biden says he doesn't regret not running but added, "Do I regret not being president?
 Yes."

-Biden said he hopes President Donald Trump, a Republican, "grows into the job a little bit."
+Biden says he hopes President Donald Trump, a Republican, "grows into the job a little bit."

 Comments